apostrophecms-legacy/apostrophe-blog-2/README.md

 By default, the importer assumes the main content area of your blog posts is named `body`.
 This might not be the case in your templates.
 If not, specify `--body-area=content1`, or whatever your area name is.

+#### Mapping [caption] shortcodes to descriptions

+By default, a [caption] shortcode becomes the title of the file, and the "showTitles" flag is set on the slideshow.

+If you prefer it be treated as a description, pass the `--caption-as-description` option.

+#### Newline-to-line-break conversion

+By default, Wordpress blogs convert double newlines to paragraph breaks.
+They do it on the fly, all the time, with a hideously complex function.
+Yes, it's pretty terrible.

+By default, during the import, we convert these to a simple pair of `br` tags.

+If your particular Wordpress blog has this feature disabled, specify `--no-autop` during import to prevent this conversion, which is redundant for you.

 #### Doing it faster

 To do it faster, processing four blog posts at once, specify `--parallel=4`.
 Be aware this can require much more memory when importing images.
+It may also impose an unacceptable load on the Wordpress site at some point. `4` is a good limit, and only on a laptop or a VPS with plenty of memory.